 - Market your initiatives from a system-focused framework.

 Position your initiatives as solving problems instead of shaming people.
 Framing the changes as improvements to policies, practices, and values helps to lower individual defensiveness and avoids singling out specific behaviors.

 To avoid alienating groups, make sure your messaging and efforts highlight that DEI helps all groups and takes everyone to achieve results.

 - Define and communicate DEI goals and expectations and provide ongoing support.

 Clearly outline timelines and accountability measures to ensure everyone is on the same page.
 Part of this effort also means providing support to employees on how they can meet these goals and resources to help them navigate these conversations with their teams.

 - Celebrate wins and recognize progress.

 Make a point to highlight individuals making strides and achieving the DEI goals to celebrate progress and encourage others to engage.
 To maximize fairness, establish a consistent process for acknowledging these wins across all groups.

 The key to effective DEI programs: Continuous, reinforced education

-Traditional D&I training has taken the one-and-done approach—such as an afternoon training lecture that barely scratches the surface—believing that some D&I training is better than none.
+Traditional racial diversity training, the forerunner of DEI initiatives, took a “one-and-done approach”—such as an afternoon training lecture that barely scratches the surface—believing that some DEI training is better than none.
 Transforming into a culture of diversity and inclusion takes time.
 Our brains have learned to operate a certain way over our entire life—this won’t change after one seminar.
-Instead, effective D&I learning programs are continuous learning journeys.
+Instead, effective DE learning programs are continuous learning journeys.